department-of-veterans-affairs/vets-website/_posts/2015-11-11-why-we-are-designing-in-beta.md

 ### Help Us Create vets.gov: A Message from Secretary Robert McDonald

-I’m proud to introduce you to the beta version vets.gov.
+I’m proud to introduce you to the beta version of vets.gov.
 It’s still a work in progress, but it’s a huge step forward in bringing Veterans the online services they need and deserve.

 <!--more-->